jbee/jbee.github.io/lex/index.md

 * result is always the **first** match
 * matching proceeds left to right (in both input and pattern)
 * matching is not line based
-* matching never goes backwards (in input or pattern)
+* matching never goes backwards for input position
+* matching only goes backwards in pattern for `+`
 * `+` is always greedy (stops on first mismatch)
 * `~` is always non-greedy (stops on first match)
 * sets are limited to ASCII (or single bytes)